Ayakhedr/pneumonia-detection-using-densenet121/README.md

 ### Early Stopping

-Early stopping was used to terminate training when validation loss failed to improve for several consecutive epochs.
+Early stopping was used to terminate training when validation performance failed to improve for several consecutive epochs.

 ### Model Checkpointing